TitusMago/Bootstrap_4_website/README.md

 1. Download & extract a zip file for this website.
 2. Double click index.html file.
 3. Website opens on your default browser.
+4. To look at code, double click files in this repository.